 In 1997, Bugs Bunny appeared on an American postage stamp, the first cartoon ever to be put on a stamp.
 That stamp is number seven on the list of the ten most popular U.S. collectable stamps.

 The scenes where Bugs Bunny is chewing a carrot are generally followed by Bugs Bunny’s most well-known catchphrase, “Eh, What’s up, Doc?”, this was in the first ever cartoon and that catchphrase has stuck with him ever since.
-It is now in the top 10 most recognised cartoon TV character catchphrases.
+It is now in the top 10 most recognized cartoon TV character catchphrases.

 Over the years, Bugs Bunny has had seven different voice actors, this includes his voice for Baby Looney Toons.